-“As far as advancement opportunities go, many Psychiatric Aides will seek additional education to become a Nurse, a Social Worker or a Psychiatrist,” Williams confirmed.
+“As far as advancement opportunities go, many Psychiatric Aides will seek additional education to become a Registered Nurse, a Social Worker, Psychologist or a Psychiatrist,” Williams confirmed.
 “These careers can require a Doctorate Degree or a 2-year Physicians Assistant program.
 For these professions there is usually the opportunity to shadow working professionals before committing to further educational requirements.”

 Experience & Skills

 To succeed as a Psychiatric Aide, these professionals should have keen observation skills which allow them to stay alert and aware of the patient’s current state.
 Such abilities allow Mental Health Assistants to sense when the emotional state of a patient is about to change, or when an external factor known to trigger a response from a patient becomes present.
 Furthermore, these professionals should possess physical stamina enabling them to retain or transport patients as needed.
 Finally, interpersonal skills are a must.
 Communicating with patients who have developmental disabilities or mental illnesses can certainly be challenging at times.
 Those MHAs who take the time to learn the most effective means of communication with each patient will have the best results.